 - Ensure that teens have open lines of communication with parents and guardians.
 This way, they can talk about things that are troubling them.
 They can do this without fear of judgment or repercussion

 - Ensure that children and teenagers have access to mental health services

 - Ensure that children and teenagers are educated about the safe use of the Internet.
 Hence, they have the ability to report incidents of bullying safely, and that such reports are appropriately handled

 - Educate teenagers about the dangers of marijuana and other substances.
 More importantly, provide them with safe ways to satisfy their curious natures

 - Be aware of the signs of marijuana abuse in your teenage children.
 Also, be prepared to take action on helping them through addiction recovery if needed

 No matter how hard parents and teachers try to steer their children away from drugs and alcohol, the sad reality is that cannabis use among youths will sometimes lead to addiction.
 The sooner addicted teens get help, the better.

 By being put into a marijuana addiction treatment program as early as possible, teens can learn the skills and techniques they will need to cope with the stresses of life and work towards a promising future.

-At Addiction CA, we provide a safe place for teens to overcome their addictions and start their adult lives on the right footing.
+At 1000 Islands Addiction Rehab & Treatment Centre, we provide a safe place for teens to overcome their addictions and start their adult lives on the right footing.
 We also provide support for loved ones, and guidance through the process of mending damaged family relationships.
 To get started, call us at 855-601-0555.